kusala9/DanielMoraite.github.io/docs/about.md

 I will go through different resources and discuss what is my take from each of them.
 As books, online classes and schools, data sources, and some troubleshooting topics.

+One of my other passions are satellites and the superb ways you can use their data to better the world we are living in.

 ### Acknowledgements: